 Over the years, Friends of Skagit Beaches has had the chance to collaborate with amazing volunteers, partner organizations, and students to create informative videos capturing the important enviromental work that is - or has - taken place along our Skagit shorelines.
+Starting in 2020 we began taking advantage of the opportunity to record our "Virtual" presentations on Zoom allowing people who miss the event to still see the presentation.
+Below are links for our video library that is posted on our Vimeo channel.

 April 21, 2020: 50th Anniversary of Earth Day with Pete Haase